tortoise/tortoise-orm/docs/getting_started.rst

         await Tortoise.generate_schemas()

-Here we create connection to PostgresQL database with default ``asyncpg`` client and then we discover & initialise models.
+Here we create a connection to a SQLite DB database with the default ``aiosqlite`` client and then we discover & initialise models.

 ``generate_schema`` generates schema on empty database, you shouldn't run it on every app init, run it just once, maybe out of your main code.